mokshadharma/llm-instructions/ed-non-interactive-guide.md

 .
 ```

 The assertion helps you notice if line numbers shifted - ed's exit code will be non-zero.
 However, the edit still executes.
-For true safety, use one edit per ed invocation and verify after each.
+For true safety, use one operation per ed invocation and verify after each.

 **Warning: `q` vs `Q` when testing assertions**